ibm-cloud-docs/watson-assistant/web-chat-security.md

     ```
     {: codeblock}

     After you set the value of the `sub` claim to be the user's userID, you cannot change the claim to another user.
+If you need to add authenticated login information in the middle of a session, you can store it as part of the user payload.
+For an example of how to do this, see [Tutorial: Authenticating a user in the middle of a session](/docs/watson-assistant?topic=watson-assistant-web-chat-develop-security).
     {: important}

     When the web chat integration receives a message signed with this JWT, it stores the user ID from the `sub` claim as `context.global.system.user_id`.
 For user-based plans, this user ID is used for billing purposes.